Monethera News - Is Monethera Another Scam?

 If liquidity is important to you, we suggest looking at Mintos’ Invest and Access or Bondora’s Go and Grow which offer almost instant liquidity.
 Note, however, that on those platforms you are funding unsecured personal loans as opposed to business and real estate loans.

 Monethera does not offer live chat support, however, you can reach them via their contact form or by sending an email with your questions to email@example.com.
 Their support is responsive, however, it’s not the fastest.
 On several occasions we’ve had to wait for days to receive a reply to our queries.

 If you don’t want to wait for your answers, we suggest having a look at Monethera’s FAQ section, as there is a chance that you will find your answers there.From mid February 2020 we had no luck in reaching Monethera's support.

 Monethera is a new and promising P2P lending platform with a focus on P2B loans.
 If you have ever invested in P2B loans on other platforms, you might have noticed insufficient transparency and a lack of communication by the platform.

-Monethera aims to improve its reputation for said transparency issues within the P2B lending space.
+Monethera aimed to improve its reputation for said transparency issues within the P2B lending space.
 Up to this date, however, it did not manage to succeed.

 Even though the average interest of more than 18% per year is very appealing, you should keep that higher risk in mind.
 Insufficient information about the loan securities as well as the risk that comes with investing in business ideas does not help to increase the safety of your investment.